mingster/riben.life/web/doc/PAYMENT/TECHNICAL-REQUIREMENTS-PAYMENT.md

 - Uses `adminActionClient` (requires System Admin role)
 - Validates payment method exists before update
 - Validates unique `name` if name is being changed
-- All fields from create schema are updatable
+- All fields from create schema are updatable (including `visibleToCustomer`)
 - Updates `updatedAt` timestamp
 - Returns updated payment method with counts
+- **Important:** Only payment methods with `visibleToCustomer=true` are displayed to customers in checkout flows and payment selection interfaces

 **Delete Payment Method:**